 Nana Spears Creative Director and Co-Founder of Fort Makers

 Nana Spears curates and produces all projects at Fort Makers.
-Ten years spent working in the fashion industry provided Nana with invaluable information.
-She studied fashion as an art form and an industry.
-She also received an MA in Media Studies at the New School, where she studied film production and media theory.
+She received an MA in Media Studies at the New School, where she studied film production and media theory.
+She also spent ten years working in NY’s fashion industry with powerhouse businesses, Barneys and Steven Alan.
+This experience gave her insight into fashion’s thriving creative economy.
 When she met Noah Spencer and Naomi Clark, two wildly creative artists, she knew a fantastic opportunity was at hand.
 Struck by their talent, she knew she needed to invest in their skills.

 Noah James Spencer Artist and Co-Founder of Fort Makers